grafana/grafana/docs/sources/enterprise/access-control-refactor/about-rbac.md

 > **Note:** RBAC is in beta, so you can expect changes in future releases.

-By using RBAC you can provide users with permissions that extend beyond the permissions available with Grafana OSS roles.
+By using RBAC you can provide users with permissions that extend beyond the permissions available with basic roles.
 For example, you can use RBAC to:

-- Enable an editor to create reports
+- Modify existing basic roles, for example, enable an editor to create reports
-- Prevent a Grafana Admin from creating and inviting users to an organization
+- Assign fixed roles to users and teams
-- Enable a viewer to create users
+- Create custom roles

 ## Basic roles